Explore AI speech

 Summary

-in this exercise, you explored the use of speech-to-text and text-to-speech with a generative AI model in a chat playground.
+In this exercise, you explored the use of speech-to-text and text-to-speech with a generative AI model in a simple playground app.